 "Building" as defined in Saskatchewan legislation means "a structure used or intended for supporting or sheltering any use or occupancy, and includes an addition built to an existing structure and, where applicable, the land adjoining the structure."

-Click Here to view/print Osler's Building Bylaw - includes Applications to build, demolish or move as well as a Schedule of Fees
+Click Here to view/print Osler's Building Bylaw - includes Applications to construct, renovate, demolish or move buildings as well as a Schedule of Inspection Fees

 Frequently Asked Questions